Akil Baddoo Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.80 team ERA ranks fourth among all league pitching staffs.
+- The Guardians have the fourth-ranked team ERA across all MLB pitching staffs (3.78).

-- The Guardians surrender the second-fewest home runs in baseball (122 total, one per game).
+- The Guardians give up the second-fewest home runs in baseball (124 total, one per game).

-- Williams makes the start for the Guardians, his 11th of the season.
-He is 1-3 with a 2.80 ERA and 59 strikeouts in 54 2/3 innings pitched.
+- Bibee (9-2) is looking for his 10th victory when he gets the starting nod for the Guardians in his 20th start of the season.
+He has a 2.90 ERA in 108 2/3 innings pitched, with 106 strikeouts.

-- In his last appearance on Saturday, the right-hander tossed five innings against the Tampa Bay Rays, allowing one earned run while surrendering five hits.
+- In his last appearance on Sunday, the right-hander went seven innings against the Tampa Bay Rays, giving up two earned runs while surrendering seven hits.

-- The 24-year-old has put up an ERA of 2.80, with 9.7 strikeouts per nine innings, in 10 games this season.
-Opponents are hitting .215 against him.
+- The 24-year-old has put together a 2.90 ERA and 8.8 strikeouts per nine innings in 19 games this season, while allowing a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.